kjaindevops/azure_aks_kubernetes/01-Docker-Introduction/README.md

   - Need more resources to handle day to day activities.

 - Why do we need to use Docker?
+  - **Flexible** :- Even the most complex application can be containerized.
+  - **LightWeight** :- Conatiners are very light weighted since they leverage and share the host kernel.
+  - **Portable** :- You can build locally, Deploy to cloud and run anywhere.
+  - **Loosely Coupled** :- Highly self seficient and encapsulated.
+  - **Scalable** :- Increase the number of containers anytime.
+  - **Security** :- Highly isolated.
 - What are advantages of using Docker?

 # Docker Architecture